Aerial view of the portion of The Wild Walk, where people walk along the treetops of the Adirondack forest

 45 Museum Drive, Tupper Lake

-Outside, The Wild Center also features trails for walking with or without a certified naturalist, guided canoe trips on the river that runs by the Center’s campus, and a staff ready and willing to show you around, and answer questions about anything having to do with the wonderful, wild world of the Adirondacks.
-Explore the breath-taking "Hopscotch" exhibit featuring local saplings woven together to form a truly immersive art piece created by Stickwork sculptor Patrick Dougherty.
-Try a behind-the-scenes tour or a special workshop, such as learn to ice fish!
+The Wild Center has a 54,000-square-foot indoor space, filled with live exhibits, multi-media shows and tons of hands-on experiences.
+There are trails, guided canoe trips on the river that runs by the Center’s campus, and a staff ready and willing to show you around, and answer questions about anything having to do with the wild world of the Adirondacks.

-The Wild Walk adds another, taller, dimension to a Wild Center day, by taking visitors up a trail of bridges to the treetops of the Adirondack forest.
-The Wild Walk experience includes a four-story twig tree house and swinging bridges, a spider’s web where people can hang out and bounce around, and chances to just sit and observe the forest below.
+Wild Walk adds another dimension to a Wild Center day, by taking visitors up a trail of bridges to the treetops of the Adirondack forest.
+The Wild Walk experience includes a four-story twig tree house and swinging bridges, a spider’s web where people can hang out, and chances to just sit and observe the forest below.
 There’s an over-sized bald eagle’s nest at the highest point where visitors can perch and watch the life of the forest from a whole new point of view.
-During the evening hours from November through February each year, this outdoor exhibit transforms into Wild Lights.
-This seasonal event awes visitors young and old alike, combining the nature the trails normally showcase with countless holiday lights.

 The Center features a full museum store, cafe with outdoor waterside seating in season, and daily special events.